jeremy-w-nicholes/Gui_Dev_Start/README.md

 ### 1. Open in Codespaces

+After cloning this repo, ensure that your file heirachy matches the one at the bottom of this readme.
+Ensure that the .devcontainer folder is at the root of your directory or you may run into issues.

 Click on "Code" → "Codespaces" → "Create Codespace on main"

 This will launch a cloud-based development container and begin provisioning the environment.

 > Initial setup may take a few minutes as packages are installed and Raylib is built from source.

+If this does not occur automatically then ``` Ctrl + Shift + P ``` to bring up the command terminal at the top of the codespace, and search Codespaces: Rebuild Container.
+You will select Full Rebuild then wait for everything to configure.

 ### 2. Open the Desktop GUI